TimboKZ/react-context-menu-wrapper/README.md

 // Do something with the `prepareContextMenuHandlers(...)` and the others
 ```

-### `prepareContextMenuHandlers(id, data)`
+### `prepareContextMenuHandlers(params)`

 Generates event handlers that can be attached to a trigger component (e.g. image thumbnail).
 Once attached, these
 handlers will only show the relevant context menu when the component is clicked.
 Argument types:
+- `params`: object with keys:
     - `id`: string.
 The ID of the context menu the handlers will trigger.
     - `data`: any value. `data` can be anything that you want to attach to the trigger.
-This can be a number, a string, an
+This can be a number, a string,
-object, or anything else.
+    an object, or anything else.
 The supplied `data` value will be sent to event listeners and callbacks (see below).

 The returned object contains various event handlers and looks similar to this:
 ```javascript